The hosts will look to continue their winning ways under new coach Claudio Ranieri when they lock horns with their southern counterparts at San Siro

 - The Coppa Italia holders beat Walter Mazzarri's men 3-1 at San Siro before playing out a 1-1 draw at the San Paolo during the 2010-11 campaign.

 - The southern Italians have only win in their last five league games away from home (W1 D1 L3).

-- Inter have scored 10 goals in their last five home Serie A matches (W4 D1 L0).
+- Inter has scored 10 goals in its last five home Serie A matches (W4 D1 L0).